activisthandbook/activisthandbook/articles/strategy/develop.md

 Make sure to recognise the work you have done, and the things you have achieved.
 If you aren’t having an immediate impact on your goals, morale may be low and people may be feeling sensitive to criticism.
 Dedicate time to noticing what has gone well and what you appreciate about each other and the group.

-## **Templates & workshops**
+## **Templates**

-The following activities can be used in a group meeting to analyse your situation or explore different ways forward.
-They are designed to enable more people to participate and engage with the process.

-The tools are listed in a rough chronological order, following our suggested process above, though you may vary this depending on the needs of your group.
-Some tools provide alternative ‘ways in’ to the same end point – for example ‘pyramid of goal’ and ‘visual aim setting’ are both ways for lots of people to get involved in shaping your campaign goals.

-See also our _Tools for Meetings and Workshops_ guide for more general facilitation tools.
+These **templates** help you write a good strategy plan.
+These are documents that you can fill out or use as a guide in writing your strategy.
+We highly recommend you to also look at the **workshops** below, for a more collaborative approach.

 There is no “one right way” to capture and communicate all the elements of strategy.
 Some organisations have a preference for simple one-page tables.
 Others use longly narrative formats or complex documents that extend to 20 pages or more.
 Some templates we’ve seen used effectively are:

--   [**Strategy chart**](https://thechangeagency.org/tca-strategy-chart/): This chart shows the anatomy of a campaign strategy.
-It provides a compact overview of different elements of strategizing and suggestions for processes your group can use to develop them.

--   [**Campaign strategy template**](https://thechangeagency.org/tca-campaign-strategy-template/): a template incorporating elements of strategy and suggested processes to develop each element with members of your group

--   [**Basic strategy grid**](https://thechangeagency.org/basic-strategy-grid/): An adapted version of the Midwest Academy’s community organising grid, this simple table provides one way of developing and integrating key pieces of a strategy in a logical sequence.

--   [**Strategic planning template**](https://thechangeagency.org/strategic-planning-template-2/): This format has been used by medium-sized environment groups in their annual planning cycle.
-A simple table requiring vision, objectives, resources and performance indicators.
-The table is also useful for evaluation purposes.
+-   [**PDF: Template outline**](https://thechangeagency.org/tca-strategy-chart/): This template lists suggested sections for your strategy document.
+For each section, this outline provides a list of suggested workshops you can use that can help to write that section.

+-   [**DOCX: Key strategy questions**](https://thechangeagency.org/tca-campaign-strategy-template/?utm_source=activisthandbook.org)**:** Open this document and write down the questions to develop your own strategy.
+You will need to find your own method of coming up with answers to these questions as a group.

+-   [**PDF: Basic strategy grid (for printing)**](https://thechangeagency.org/basic-strategy-grid/?utm_source=activisthandbook.org): Print this document, and hand it out during a brainstorm.
+Small groups can write down some ideas by filling out the grid.
+Only suitable for strategy basics.

+-   [**DOCX: Strategy performance indicators**](https://thechangeagency.org/strategic-planning-template-2/?utm_source=activisthandbook.org)**:** Fill out this document to keep track of your objectives and progress made to achieve those objectives.
+Useful if you are a medium sized organisation, less useful for smaller groups.

+## **Workshops**

+The following activities can be used in a group meeting to analyse your situation or explore different ways forward.
+They are designed to enable more people to participate and engage with the process.
+Also make sure to check out our guide on [**facilitating meetings**](/organising/facilitating).

+The tools are listed in a rough chronological order, following our suggested process above, though you may vary this depending on the needs of your group.
+Some tools provide alternative ‘ways in’ to the same end point – for example ‘pyramid of goal’ and ‘visual aim setting’ are both ways for lots of people to get involved in shaping your campaign goals:

+-   **Visual aim setting**

+-   **Campaign goals spectrum line**

+-   **Research**

+-   **Spectrum of support**

+-   **Power mapping**

+-   **Appreciative enquiry**

+-   **SWOT analysis**

+-   **Pillars of power**

+-   **Skills-task match**

+-   **Ideastorm**

+-   **Impact spectrum lines**

+-   **Capacity check**

+-   **Timelines**

+-   **Campaign plan pyramid**

 ### **Visual aim setting**